House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Shifting: The better you learn to shift gears with a manual transmission, the longer your engine (and transmission) will last.
 Also, driving in the correct gear is essential.

 • Overloading and Towing: The more weight you have in your car, the more stress it places on the engine.
-Whenever possible, remove anything heavy that you won’t need, like equipment, tools, etc. Also, depending on the car, towing a trailer can put serious extra stress on its engine.
-If you do tow anything frequently, regular maintenance becomes even more vital.
+Whenever possible, remove anything heavy that you won’t need, like equipment, tools, etc. Also, depending on the car, towing a trailer can put stress on its engine.
+If you tow anything frequently, regular maintenance becomes even more vital.

 car and road divider